The Paradise Papers: Revelations Spring From Leaked Records Of World's Wealthy

 Discussing Ross's Paradise Papers file with NPR's Mary Louise Kelly, reporter Jon Swaine of The Guardian said Ross' investments link him to Navigator — which is in turn linked to Russian President Vladimir Putin's son-in-law.

-"Navigator is paid about $20 million dollars a year to ship gas out of Russia for a Russian company named Sibur," Swaine said on Morning Edition.
+"Navigator is paid about $20 million a year to ship gas out of Russia for a Russian company named Sibur," Swaine said on Morning Edition.
 "And Sibur is co-owned by Putin's son-in-law, Kirill Shamalov."

 In an interview with the BBC, Ross said on Monday, "There is nothing whatsoever improper about Navigator having a relationship with Sibur."